exonum/exonum-doc/src/advanced/round-robin-spec.md

 ## Round Robin overview

-For the height H, some order for validating nodes is introduced.
-The order defines node's `block proposal` priority, that is `block proposal` from node #2 would be accepted only if `block proposal` from node #1 is absent.
-Round Robin algorithm defines such nodes order for each height H.
+Round Robin algorithm defines how the order of validating nodes for the height `H` should be calculated.
+Such order determines node's `block proposal` priority.
+That is, block proposal from node #2 would be accepted only if `block proposal` from node #1 was absent.

 ## Algorithm properties